rubikstriangle/OpenRV-Rocky9-Docker/README.md

 ```
 QT_USER=your_qt_username
 QT_PASSWORD=your_qt_password
-docker build --build-arg QT_USER=${QT_USER} --build-arg QT_PASSWORD={QT_PASSWORD} -t openrv_rocky9 .
+docker build --build-arg QT_USER=${QT_USER} --build-arg QT_PASSWORD=${QT_PASSWORD} -t openrv_rocky9 .
 ```
 You may have to use sudo, depending on your configuration.
 If you get a cmake error "Could not find a package configuration file provided by "Qt5WebEngineCore" your qt install failed check step 9 of 22 in the docker install for the reason why.
-If you get the warning "Maximum number of Qt installation reached", you need to login to your qt account and delete some of your installs https://account.qt.io/s/active-installation-list
+If you get the warning "Maximum number of Qt installation reached", you need to login to your qt account (https://account.qt.io/s/active-installation-list) and delete some of your installs, other wise check your user name and password.

 ## 4. Run the docker openrv image
 Run the docker image